-With the best website builders, it’s never been easier to create a simple website or online store.
-Some of these platforms are dedicated to website creation, while others, such as Square Online, rank among the best website builders for ecommerce and specialize in that field.
+With the best website builders (opens in new tab), it’s never been easier to create a simple website or online store.
+Some of these platforms are dedicated to website creation, while others, such as Square Online (opens in new tab), rank among the best ecommerce website builders (opens in new tab) and specialize in that field.

 In our Square Online review, we take a close look at this online store builder.
 At first glance, it appears to be up there with the best ecommerce platforms on the market.
 But we’ve dug deeper, analyzing everything from its main features to its user interface to help you determine whether or not this is actually the case.

 Square Online: Plans and pricing

 Square Online offers three premium plans (opens in new tab), along with one free-forever option.
 The free plan is quite powerful, enabling you to sell unlimited products through your new store.
 You will benefit from the power of the Square POS system, but you won’t be able to connect a custom domain, and your store will come with Square branding.
 You will also have to pay 2.9% plus 30c per transaction.

 Upgrading to a Professional plan (from $12 a month with an annual subscription) adds a free domain for the first year, as well as support for your own custom domain.
 A Performance subscription (from $26 a month) includes abandoned cart email tools and customer reviews.
 Like the free plan, both of these come with 2.9% plus 30c per sale transaction fees.

 Finally, the high-end Premium plan (from $72 a month) adds advanced shipping tools, including a real-time shipping rate calculator.
 You will also benefit from slightly lower transaction fees of 2.6% plus 30c per sale.

 Note that you may be faced with additional transaction fees if you use a third-party payment gateway.